Fractional CFO vs Interim CFO: Key Differences & When to Hire

 To better “define interim CFO,” we asked BluWave’s Vice President of Finance and Accounting Justin Scott.

-“I think the interim CFO role really depends because it’s really got to be scoped well going into it because you could have an interim for different reasons,” Scott says of defining the role.
-“If you’re going to take the interim route, you want make sure that you have an interim that has the specific skillset you need for the reason you need an interim.”
+“I think the interim CFO role really depends because it’s really got to be scoped well going into it because you could have an interim for different reasons,” Scott says.
+“If you’re going to take the interim route, you want to make sure that you have an interim that has the specific skillset you need for the reason you need an interim.”

-When it comes to interim management, finding the right interim CFO is important for your company’s financial operations to run smoothly during periods of transition.
-Whether you’re a small business seeking immediate support or a growing company requiring specialized financial expertise, the decision to hire an interim CFO while searching for a permanent candidate can provide a range of benefits.
+When it comes to interim management, finding the right interim CFO is important for your company’s financial operations to run smoothly during transition periods.
+Whether you’re a small business seeking immediate support or a growing company requiring specialized financial expertise, hiring an interim CFO while searching for a permanent candidate can provide many benefits.

 “What we’ve heard is, you’re either finding a full-time person in less than 30 days in the first slate of candidates or it’s going to take five or six months,” BluWave managing director Houston Slatton says.